aplteam/APLProcess/README.md

 # APLProcess

-This class is useful in case you need to fire up another APL session, for example for test cases.
+This class is useful in case you need to fire up another APL session, for example for test cases, or a fully automated "Test & Make" procedure.

+The class is designed to run on all major platforms: Windows, Linux and Mac-OS.
+However, it was tested only on Windows and Linux.

 By default the same version is instanciated `APLProcess` is running in.
 This can be changed by creating a parameter space, making the necessary adjustments and then pass this space as an argument to the constructor.